Rank():

 below example reseting ranks by using “partition by” by course column

-dense_rank() over (Partition by course order by Surname) as [DenseRank], * from finals
+select dense_rank() over (Partition by course order by Surname) as [DenseRank], * from finals

 Thats all folks…